 * indicates a physical location in this province

 Canso has an affiliate, Canso Fund Management Ltd. (Canso Funds) which was founded in June 1997 and sponsored several mutual funds which were managed by Canso.
 Canso Funds closed its mutual funds in June 2000 and created several pooled funds in September 2000.
 These pooled funds are also managed by Canso.
 Additionally, another Canso affiliate, Lysander Funds Limited, is the fund manager for several mutual funds managed by Canso.

 What Differentiates Canso

 Canso is a specialty corporate bond portfolio manager with a team of 31 people across credit research, portfolio management and trading.
 Most firms have one or two credit analysts and rely on their equity analysts for supplementary research.
 Members of the Canso team have backgrounds in banking, lending, private placements, research, security analysis and trading, and have spent their investment careers examining the credit risk of issuers.
 This gives them the experience to assess the downside risk and the potential loss in a downside scenario and to price the risk appropriately.

-We are very attuned to the credit markets because we have a very experienced and robust credit team and because our focus is on fixed income management.
-In our pre 2007 quarterly newsletters, we had been talking about the unrecognized risks in the sub-prime market and the potential for a market disruption based on financial overextension.
+We are very attuned to the credit markets because we have a very experienced and robust credit team and because our entire focus is on fixed income management.
+In our pre-2007 quarterly newsletters, we had been talking about the unrecognized risks in the sub-prime market and the potential for a market disruption based on financial overextension.
 When these events finally occurred in 2007 it was no surprise to us or to our clients.
 We had structured our client portfolios to protect against these risks with no exposure to financial issuers and no asset backed commercial paper.
-Many core fixed income managers had not expected these events and had high weights in US financial issuers which were since most affected by the market downturn.
+Many core fixed income managers had not expected these events and had high weights in US financial issuers which were most affected by the market downturn.
 While we accept risk by investing in BBB rated issuers and below BBB securities where permitted, our clients realize that we do not take such risks with their money unless we fully understand the downside and are compensated for the risks assumed.